MongoBongo132/Media-Cycler/README.md

 ## Known limitations

-- **Browsers** – Media are stored in IndexedDB (no File System Access API).
-Large libraries may be limited by the browser’s storage quota.
+- **Browsers** – Media are stored in IndexedDB (So creates copies of the files and stored on your browser essentially).
 - **Storage** – Large media libraries may hit browser storage limits; the extension reports capacity where possible.
-- **Tested only on Windows with Edge and Firefox** – Other platforms and browsers are unsupported for this release.
+- **Tested only on Windows with Edge and Firefox** – Other platforms and browsers will be unlikely tested on.

-## Screenshots / demo

-*(Add screenshots or a short video here when you have them – e.g. cycler window with media, settings panel, or character list UI.)*

-## License

-See [LICENSE](LICENSE) in this repository.